Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Does Teeth Whitening Work for Everyone?

 Unfortunately, not even professional teeth whitening works for every smile.
-For example, yellow teeth can usually be corrected with whitening treatments, but teeth that are brown- or gray-toned may not respond well.
-Whitening with also not work on dental restorations, such as crowns, veneers, or fillings.
+For example, yellow teeth can usually be corrected with whitening treatments, but teeth that are brown or gray-toned may not respond well.
+Whitening will also not work on dental restorations, such as crowns, veneers, or fillings.
 Other than those exceptions, teeth whitening should work on just about everybody’s smile.

 What’s the Difference Between Professional and Store-Bought Teeth Whitening?

-Since store-bought whitening kits are marketed as cost-effective, reliable stain-busting solutions, it’s not surprising why so many patients are curious why professional brightening treatments are the superior option.
-To start, over-the-counter products use one-size-fits-all applicators and diluted brightening agents while professional alternatives use professional-grade, customized tools that can lighten your smile up to eight shades in a single visit!
+Since store-bought whitening kits are marketed as cost-effective, reliable stain-busting solutions, but underdeliver time and time again, it’s not surprising that so many patients are curious about professional brightening treatments.
+While over-the-counter products use one-size-fits-all applicators and diluted brightening agents, professional alternatives use professional-grade, customized tools that can lighten your smile up to eight shades in a single visit!
 Additionally, professional whitening treatments begin with a thorough dental exam to ensure your oral health is in good shape and your existing restorations (i.e., dental crowns, veneers, etc.) are considered.
 The same, however, cannot be said for store-bought solutions.

 Does Teeth Whitening Damage Enamel?

 If used correctly, teeth whitening treatments will NOT damage healthy enamel.
 However, using non-approved products, like hydrogen peroxide, can compromise the condition of your teeth and gums.
 That is why you should always speak directly with your cosmetic dentist in Wylie before conducting treatment on your own.
-This is also an important step in achieving your smile goals safely because their dental exam can take into account factors like tooth decay and existing restorations, which play a role in how your whitening treatment affects your oral health.
+This is also an important step in achieving your smile goals safely because their dental exam can take into account factors like tooth decay and existing restorations.

 Does Teeth Whitening Work on Dental Crowns?